top of page

 I am committed to the foundations that drive success in education.

 With thousands of students attending 17 government and non-government schools in our community, local parents and teachers tell me the school environment is more complex than ever.
 That’s why we must resource every facet of the educational journey and it’s why I’ve made a $400,000 commitment to help Churchlands Senior High School build the entry statement it deserves, and a further $200,000 commitment to build a new space to support student wellbeing.
+We will also deliver $700,000 for a signalised pedestrian crossing at Pearson St for Churchlands Primary School.

 Our government school facilities should be contemporary and be a feature of our suburbs.